UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 })
 ```

 Now, when the `/getSelf` endpoint is hit by navigating to http://localhost:4001/getSelf, the server knows to make a request to the Canvas API for information about the user, and once the information arrives, sends it to the frontend.
+You should see information about yourself when you navigate to http://localhost:4001/getSelf.

 ## Let's create your own endpoint
 Okay, now it's your turn to create your own endpoint.